jaspector

 Permit required for basically any new construction or alteration of an existing building or structure in the county.

+Not all construction work requires a permit in unincorporated Garfield County, CO.
 The following work is generally exempt: Buildings used solely for agricultural uses; Recreational cabins; One story detached storage, playhouses, or similar buildings under 200 sq ft residential and 120 sq ft commercial; Fences not over 7 ft tall; Oil derricks; Retaining walls not over 4 ft; Water tanks on grade not over 5,000 gallons; Platforms, walks, and driveways not more than 30 inches above grade; Painting, papering, and similar finish work; Window awnings on Group R buildings projecting not more than 54 inches; Prefab above-ground pools not more than 5,000 gallons.
+When in doubt, confirm with the local building department before starting work.